 The control logic will automatically select the correct setpoints based on climate zone and high-limit type selected.
 Note that points lists and schematics show herein do not include enthalpy sensors; they must be added if the designer wishes to use high-limit logic that includes enthalpy.

-ASHRAE/IES Standard 90.1 economizer high limit
+[ENERGY 901]ASHRAE/IES Standard 90.1 economizer high limit

 Select ASHRAE climate zone number and suffix in which air handling system is located.